rougin/torin/app/config/memory.md

     return /* Returning the response */;
 }
 ```

-* Anatomy of a simple class
+* Anatomy of a simple class:

 ``` php
 namespace /*[NAMESPACE]*/; // Always refer to the file structure (e.g., Rougin\Torin\Routes)